-Our internal auditors, SWAP, completed two scheduled financial audits covering 'Creditors and Debtors' and 'Budget Management and Preparation' in 2022-23, with a "Substantial" assurance rating provided for both.
+Our internal auditors, SWAP, completed two scheduled financial management audits in 2023-24 covering 'Payroll' which received a "Substantial" assurance rating and 'Procurement and Fuel Cards' which received a "Adequate" rating.
 Treasury Management activity is guided by our Annual Treasury Management Strategy, which is approved by the Authority in February each year.
 Members are updated on performance through six-month and annual reports.
+Quarterly investment and borrowing performance updates are also presented to Finance & Audit Committee.

-We have made changes to our business case processes recently and strengthened our approach to value for money (VFM), by developing a comprehensive VFM framework, tool and dashboard for each Service priority.
-These
+We continue to refine our business case processes and strengthen our approach to value for money (VFM), by developing and enhancing our comprehensive VFM framework, tool, and dashboard for each Service priority.